 Are you interested in expanding your role as an artist into an arts educator?
-Our national Arts Education programming provides training and networking opportunities to support your development as a Teaching Artist.
+Our arts education programming provides training and networking opportunities to support your development as a Teaching Artist.
+We see great value in providing training for new and established Teaching Artists developing the skills and experience necessary to thrive in the arts education community.

-Through this program you will:
+Through our programming, you will:

-• Consider if becoming a teaching artist is a good fit for you.
+- Consider if becoming a Teaching Artist is a good fit for you

-• Build a network and learn how to navigate the Arts Education employment landscape.
+- Build a network and learn how to navigate the arts education employment landscape

 Please register or log in to our Entertainment Community Fund Portal to access our workshops, programs and services.
 Our portal is designed to cater to your individual needs and interests, offering access to a wide range of resources and support—all with the guidance and understanding of what it takes to build a life and career in the arts.